annaloggg/1530FinalProject/README.md

-# 1530 Final Project
+# 1530 Final Project: DoomSchooling

+## What is DoomSchooling?

+Doom Schooling is a web application designed to combat doom scrolling and procrastination in students.
+With Doom Schooling, students are able to upload their course syllabi and get curated short form content based on their course topics.
+This allow students to fulfill their scrolling needs while remaining productive and focused on their courses.
+We plan to allow students to take knowledge checks based on their video history and update the recommendations algorithm to reflect content they might need extra support in.

-This is the final project for course 1530.
-The project includes a local database and a frontend served through HTML file.
+The project includes a local database and a frontend served through HTML.